X-47B Unmanned Combat Air System (UCAS), United States of America

 X-47B engine and performance details

 The X-47B is powered by a Pratt & Whitney F100-PW-220U engine and exhaust system.
-The aircraft has a high subsonic speed of about 0.45M and range of about 2,100nm.
+The aircraft has a high subsonic speed of approximately 0.45M and range of roughly 2,100nm.
 The UCAS can fly to a maximum altitude of 40,000ft.

 Testing of the X-47B demonstration aircraft